The eastern side of Bare Island generally boasts superior visibility and its shallower depths make it more suitable for beginner divers.

 The Bare Island Dives

 Unless a big southeasterly (southerly) wave is running, the Eastern side of Bare Island is generally dived.
-Because Bare Island is so adaptable, it makes for an excellent diving location; if one side of the island is too dangerous, the opposite side will almost always be accessible.
+Because Bare Island is so adaptable, it makes for an excellent scuba diving location; if one side of the small island itself is too dangerous, the opposite side will almost always be accessible.
 The night at Bare Island diving here is fantastic on the eastern side.

 The island's eastern side is usually more visible since it is closer to the open ocean.
 On this side of the island, navigation isn't too difficult because the reef generally runs north-south.
 You swim in a southerly direction until you come to a few little overhangs, at which point you'll want a flashlight.